crosscompute/analytical-tutorials/20220805-choropleth-dashboards/README.md

 ## Assessment Exercise

-- Choose an example from [Mapbox](https://docs.mapbox.com/help/tutorials/?product=Mapbox+GL+JS) or [deck.gl](https://deck.gl/examples).
+- Choose an example from [Mapbox GL JS](https://docs.mapbox.com/help/tutorials/?product=Mapbox+GL+JS) or [deck.gl](https://deck.gl/examples).
-- Show a demo and explain how it works in five minutes.
+- Be prepared to summarize how the code works in three minutes on Saturday, August 5, 2022.